 Credit to Great-Grandma Alice here.
 While working through the why, oh why do my parents hate each other so bloody much, as a 10-year-old, I remember Grandma Alice telling me:

-G: Sarah, you have to remember that relatively deep love brings about relatively deep heartache.
+G: Sarah, you have to remember that relatively deep love brings about relatively deep heartache.'Nuff said.

 S: So why love at all, Grandma?